-The proposed groundwater take was predicted to cause negligible drawdown (0.06 m) in the shallow aquifer under Scenario 2 conditions (Figure 10).
+The proposed groundwater take was predicted to cause a maximum of 0.11 m of drawdown in the shallow aquifer under Scenario 2 conditions (Figure 11).
+It was apparent in the assessment that the drawdown in the shallow aquifer was also influenced by the locations of agricultural drains.
 In Scenario 3, no shallow aquifer drawdown was predicted due to increased groundwater pumping because of the disconnection of the upper and lower portions of the aquifer.

-Figure 10.
-Simulated drawdown of shallow aquifer (Scenario 2).
+Figure 11.
+Simulated drawdown of shallow aquifer resulting from proposed pumping at the Evans bore (Scenario 2).